A Two-Sample Conditional Distribution Test Using Conformal Prediction and Weighted Rank Sum: A synthetic data example

-As in the simulation study, we use $K = \lceil n_2/\log n_2 \rceil$, $n_{21} = n_2 - K$, $n_{12} = mK$, and significance level $\alpha=0.05$.
-Consider $m=2, 5$ and $10$, respectively.
+As in the simulation study, we split each group into two equal-sized subsets, and conduct the two-sample conditional distribution test at significance level $\alpha=0.05$.
 Linear logistic regression (LL) and neural network (NN) are used to estimate the density ratios.
-The neural network uses one hidden layer in cases (i-ii), and two hidden layers in cases (iii-v).
-Each experiment is repeated for 1000 trials.
+The neural network uses two hidden layers with ten nodes in all cases.
+Each experiment is repeated for 500 trials.

-For experiments (i) and (ii), which are clearly under the null hypothesis, we can re-generate the data by repeating the random generation of the training and testing data.
+For experiments (i) and (ii), which are clearly under the null hypothesis, we can re-generate the data by repeating the random generation of the two subsamples.
 With these repeatedly generated data sets, we can compute the empirical frequency of rejections.
-In cases (i-ii), the true probability weights are actually available, and we use them to compute the probability weights estimation error $Err_{\hat p}$ defined in \Cref{eq:err_p}.
-As shown in Table \ref{tab:airfoil}, the type I error is close to the nominal level.
+As shown in Table \ref{tab:airfoil}, the type I errors are close to the nominal level.

 For experiments (iii-v), we can only have a single deterministic generation of the training and testing data, except a small fraction of group flipping, and only a single $p$-value can be computed.
-We use these experiments to illustrate the effect of multiple realizations of auxiliary randomizations.
-Recall that our method uses auxiliary randomizations.
-One such randomization is the use of $\zeta$ in generating $U$ from the weighted ranking, and another randomization is splitting the data sets in to fitting subsamples and ranking minibatches.
-Such auxiliary randomizations may lead to different results on the same dataset if the inference is carried out independently by different researchers.
-To mitigate this effect, one can obtain multiple $p$-values using multiple realizations of auxiliary randomizations.
-Although each single $p$-value has asymptoticly valid null distribution and power, their dependence requires a careful aggregation of these $p$-values.
+We use these experiments to illustrate the effect of multiple realizations of auxiliary randomization.
+Recall that our method uses auxiliary randomization to split the data sets into fitting and ranking subsamples.
+Such auxiliary randomization may lead to different results on the same data set if the inference is carried out independently by different researchers.
+To mitigate this effect, one can obtain multiple $p$-values using multiple realizations of auxiliary randomization.
+Although each single $p$-value has asymptotically valid null distribution, their dependence requires a careful aggregation of these $p$-values.
 Here we use a median $p$-value approach in \cite{DiCiccioDR20}.
 Formally, suppose we repeat the auxiliary randomization $B$ times, obtaining $p$-values $\hat p_1,...,\hat p_B$.
 Then $\hat p=1\wedge \left[2\times {\rm Median}(\hat p_1,...,\hat p_B)\right]$ is a valid $p$-value.